News & Events

 Grimposium is an international touring festival and conference which brings together musicians, visual artists, journalists, writers and record label executives in underground music and cultural scenes including extreme metal, electronica, dance and hip-hop.

-Landscape of Hate and Pig Destroyer, Montreal 26 July
+Landscape of Hate Montreal performance – July 2019

 For more information see here.